survivejs/webpack-book/manuscript/developing/05_composing_configuration.md

 Each approach comes with its pros and cons.
 Composition-based approach myself is a good starting point.
 In addition to composition, it gives you a limited amount of code to scan through, but it's a good idea to check out how other people do it too.
 You can find something that works the best based on your tastes.

-Perhaps the biggest problem is that with composition you need to know what you are doing, and it is possible you aren't going to get the composition right the first time around.
+Perhaps the biggest problem is that with composition you need to know what you are doing, and it's possible you aren't going to get the composition right the first time around.
 But that's a software engineering problem that goes beyond webpack.
 You can always iterate on the interfaces and find better ones.

 T> If you have to support both webpack 1 and 2, you can perform branching based on version using `require('webpack/package.json').version` kind of code to detect it.
 After that, you have to set specific branches for each and merge.
 You can still extract the commonality as you see the best.

 ## Configuration Layouts

 In the book project, you push all of the configuration into two files: *webpack.config.js* and *webpack.parts*.
 The former contains higher level configuration while the latter lower level.
-It isolates you from webpack specifics, but it can also grow big.
+It'solates you from webpack specifics, but it can also grow big.
 Fortunately, the chosen approach allows more layouts, and you can evolve it further.
 Consider the following directions.

 ### Split per Configuration Target